-The Company reported net income of \$17.8 million, or \$.15 per diluted share, in the second quarter of 2003 compared to income of \$6.4 million, or \$.05 per diluted share, in the second quarter of 2002.
-Excluding the effects of the items summarized in the table below, the Company would have reported a net loss of \$.02 per diluted share in the second quarter of 2003 compared to net income of \$.01 per diluted share in the second quarter of 2002.
-For the first six months of 2003, the Company reported income before cumulative effect of change in accounting principle of \$19.4 million, or \$.16 per diluted share, compared to income of \$2.7 million, or \$.02 per diluted share, in the first six months of 2002.
-Excluding the effects of the items summarized in the table below, the Company would have reported a loss before cumulative effect of change in accounting principle of \$.01 per diluted share in the first six months of 2003 compared to income of \$.01 per diluted share in the first six months of 2003
+The Company reported net income of \$8.8 million, or \$.07 per diluted share, in the third quarter of 2003 compared to a net loss of \$7.1 million, or \$.06 per diluted share, in the third quarter of 2002.
+For the first nine months of 2003, the Company reported income before cumulative effect of change in accounting principle of \$28.2 million, or \$.23 per diluted share, compared to a loss of \$4.4 million, or \$.04 per diluted share, in the first nine months of 2002.

 The Company believes the analysis presented in the following table is useful in understanding the comparability of its results of operations for the 2002 and 2003 periods presented.
-Each of these items are more fully discussed below in the applicable sections of this "Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of Operations" or in the 2002 Annual Report.
+Each of the items mentioned is more fully discussed below in the applicable sections of this "Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of Operations" or in the 2002 Annual Report.